nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 nav_order: 2
 ---

-# Contributing to the nih-cfde Use Case Repository
+# Contributing to the NIH CFDE Use Case Library

-Hello, and thank you for your interest in contributing to the CFDE Use Case Repository!
+Hello, and thank you for your interest in contributing to the CFDE Use Case Library!

 By contributing to this repository, you agree: